Red Skelton: Early years, the medicine show and the circus (1913–1929)

 Skelton discovered at an early age that he could make people laugh.
 He dropped out of school around 1926 or 1927, when he was 13 or 14 years old, but he already had some experience performing in minstrel shows in Vincennes, and on a showboat, The Cotton Blossom, that plied the Ohio and Missouri rivers.
 He enjoyed his work on the riverboat, moving on only after he realized that showboat entertainment was coming to an end.
 Skelton, who was interested in all forms of acting, took a dramatic role with the John Lawrence stock theater company, but was unable to deliver his lines in a serious manner; the audience laughed instead.
 In another incident, while performing in Uncle Tom's Cabin, Skelton was on an unseen treadmill; when it malfunctioned and began working in reverse, the frightened young actor called out, "Help!
 I'm backing into heaven!"
 He was fired before completing a week's work in the role.
 At the age of 15, Skelton did some early work on the burlesque circuit, and reportedly spent four months with the Hagenbeck-Wallace Circus in 1929, when he was 16 years old.

-Ida Skelton, who held multiple jobs to support her family after the death of her husband, did not suggest that her youngest son had run away from home to become an entertainer, but "his destiny had caught up with him at an early age".
+Ida Skelton, who held multiple jobs to support her family after the death of her husband, did not suggest that her youngest son run away from home to become an entertainer, but "his destiny had caught up with him at an early age".
 She let him go with her blessing.
-Times were tough during the Great Depression, and it may have meant one less child for her to feed.
+Times were tough during the Great Depression, and it may have meant one fewer child for her to feed.
 Around 1929, while Skelton was still a teen, he joined "Doc" R.E.
 Lewis's traveling medicine show as an errand boy who sold bottles of medicine to the audience.
 During one show, when Skelton accidentally fell from the stage, breaking several bottles of medicine as he fell, people laughed.
 Both Lewis and Skelton realized one could earn a living with this ability and the fall was worked into the show.
 He also told jokes and sang in the medicine show during his four years there.
 Skelton earned ten dollars a week, and sent all of it home to his mother.
 When she worried that he was keeping nothing for his own needs, Skelton reassured her: "We get plenty to eat, and we sleep in the wagon."